 Numbers

-We are only able to quantify time with a number.
-“Fred used 15 minutes to complete his task.”
-The reader can now precisely comprehend Fred’s level of frustration, time management, and time investment.
-Readers appreciate his sacrifice as they have worked on tasks requiring 15 minutes.
+Many concepts can only be described with numbers, such as the time.
+“Fred needed fourteen minutes to complete his task.”
+The reader can now precisely comprehend Fred’s frustration, time management, and time investment level.

 Humans cling to strange numerical beliefs.
 Seven is a lucky number.
 Thirteen is unlucky.
 Cats have nine lives.
-We even have a numerical religion/belief called Numerology.
-For some people, their weddings must occur on a certain day.
-Houses may not be purchased with a street number containing a 9.
+We even have a numerical religion/belief called Numerology, meaning believers must have their weddings on a specific day.
+Houses may not be purchased with a street number containing a nine.
 Being born on the first day of a month is a bad sign.

 As a writer, I think a lot about numbers.
 What is a good number of attempts for Bob to start his car?
 How would my character react to spending $120?
-How long does a task take to complete?
-It’s important for characters to properly interact with realistic numbers.
-Sally finished her minimum wage job and spent $500 on a burger.
-A perfectly valid sentence, yet readers easily spot the error.
+How long does a task take?
+Sally finished her minimum wage job and paid $500 for a burger.
+It is a perfectly valid sentence, yet readers easily spot the error.
+Thus, a writer must choose an appropriate number to fit the situation.

 You’re the best -Bill